DirtyDabe23/public_Configs_Misc/# The Creed of Pi Lambda Phi Fraternity.md

 ***The Creed:	“That no Society of Men can flourish unless Members of that Society are endowed the Opportunities and Privileges of Freedom.”***
 - Commentary:
-    - If society did not give all people freedom, it would result in a stagnant society.
+    - If society does not give all people freedom, it results in a stagnant society.
     - Through learning from our mistakes, and the mistakes of others we achieve personal and universal growth.
     - In a more negative point of view, a society in which people of any demographic are chained, then society has regressed to a barbaric state in which equality is non-existent.
     - It is only through our ability to determine and pursue our own destiny that our true and perfected self emerges.